 The management of apnea of prematurity will be reviewed here.
 The pathogenesis, clinical features, and diagnosis of apnea of prematurity are discussed separately.
 (See "Pathogenesis, clinical presentation, and diagnosis of apnea of prematurity".)

 Preterm infants with a gestational age (GA) less than 35 weeks should be monitored for apnea because of the high prevalence of apnea in this group of patients.
 In most neonatal intensive care units (NICUs), cardiac monitors, pulse oximeters, and impedance pneumography are used to monitor for apnea of prematurity and its associated bradycardia and hypoxemia.
 The accuracy of pneumography is limited by movement artifacts and the inability to detect obstructive apnea episodes, and is generally not used as the sole technique.
-(See "Pathogenesis, clinical presentation, and diagnosis of apnea of prematurity", section on 'Incidence' and "Oxygen monitoring and therapy in the newborn" and "Oxygen monitoring and therapy in the newborn", section on 'Pulse oximetry'.)
+(See "Pathogenesis, clinical presentation, and diagnosis of apnea of prematurity", section on 'Incidence' and "Noninvasive oxygen delivery and oxygen monitoring in the newborn" and "Noninvasive oxygen delivery and oxygen monitoring in the newborn", section on 'Pulse oximetry'.)

 There are no data on the optimal threshold settings to determine significant apnea events.
 In our practice, we use the following threshold settings to detect episodes of apnea and its associated bradycardia and hypoxemia.
 The lower thresholds are used when the decision is being made to discontinue caffeine therapy or discharge the infant home.
 Other centers utilize different parameters.

 - Eichenwald EC, Committee on Fetus and Newborn, American Academy of Pediatrics.
 Apnea of Prematurity.
 Pediatrics 2016; 137.